 SIPPS (Systematic Instruction in Phonological Awareness, Phonics, and Sight Words) is a research-based foundational skills program proven to help both new and struggling readers in grades K–12, including English Language Learners (ELLs) and students identified with dyslexia.

 When used as Tier 2 and Tier 3, SIPPS accelerates progress so that students are able to efficiently close the gap and engage in grade-level reading.

-SIPPS aligns with the RTI/MTSS (Response to Intervention/Multi-Tiered System of Support) framework and can be used across all three tiers of instruction.
+SIPPS aligns with the MTSS (Multi-Tiered System of Support) framework and can be used across all three tiers of instruction.

 How It Works

 Research tells us there is a specific path that leads to reading fluency.